bernmc/flashstor-trueNAS-fancontrol/README.md

 Also, remember that a constant noise is less intrusive than a variable noise - so a fan running at a constant 3000rpm may disturb you less than a fan that constantly varies between 2000 and 2500 rpm.

 The main tweak varaibles are towards the beginning of the script - they are all commented so should be self-explanatory, as is most of the script:

+**mailalerts = 1** : Be careful with this one!
+Set to 1, the system will fire off an email every time the temp changes (Provided you've set up email correctly in TrueNAS).
+Useful on initial install to make sure everything is working, or for debugging, but you're potentially going to get an email every 10 seconds.
+Set it to 0 as soon as you're happy with the script.

 **frequency** **= 10** : How often the script updates temps and potentially responds them.
 Default is 10 seconds.
 Change this if you want to increase or reduce the frequency of fan speed changes